Adrish-ASProg/MMM-soccer/README.md

 ## Replacements
 There is a `replacements.json` file in the directory including all teams of the free plan.
 By default, the default replacement for the original team name will be used in the module.
 You can choose between 'default' mode or 'short' mode showing the 3-letter ID code for the team for a super slim module.

-## Live Mode

-The module calls all requested matches every X minutes (see config option `apiCallInterval`).
-Whenever one or more matches are scheduled in less than this interval, a Live Mode will activate.
-All matches currently played will be included in an array and requested once every minute.
-~Additional informations like game minute and scorers will be provided for these games.~ (another API is needed for this) Also, only the leagues with current matches will be shown.
-When no game is live, the module will return back to normal mode.

-Can be switched off in config.

 ## Touch mode (planned)